khanmjk/firebaseStudio-batteshipgame/README.md

 *   **`src/app/page.tsx` (`NavalStandoffPage`):**
     *   The main component that orchestrates the entire game.
-    *   Manages game state (grids, ships, game phase, current player, winner).
+    *   Manages game state (grids, ships, game phase, current player, winner, UI states like selected ship and orientation).
-    *   Handles user interactions for ship placement and firing shots.
+    *   Handles user interactions for ship placement (drag-and-drop, click, spacebar rotation) and firing shots.
-    *   Manages the computer's turn and communication with the AI flow.
+    *   Manages the computer's turn automation, including communication with the AI flow and fallback logic for AI errors.
+    *   Controls animations for sunk ships.
 *   **`src/components/game-board.tsx` (`GameBoard`):**
     *   Renders the 10x10 game grids for both the player and the opponent.
-    *   Displays cell states (empty, ship, hit, miss, sunk, preview) with appropriate styling and icons.
+    *   Displays cell states (empty, ship, hit, miss, sunk, preview) with appropriate styling and icons (Flame, Waves, Skull, Ship, ShieldQuestion).
     *   Handles cell click, hover, leave, and drop events for interactivity.
     *   Includes row (A-J) and column (1-10) identifiers.
+    *   Triggers a CSS animation on cells of a newly sunk ship.
 *   **`src/components/ship-placement-controls.tsx` (`ShipPlacementControls`):**
     *   Provides the UI for the ship setup phase.
-    *   Lists available ships, allows selection, and supports drag-and-drop.
+    *   Lists available ships (displaying placed/total count), allows selection by click, and supports drag-and-drop.
     *   Includes controls for rotating ships, resetting placement, and starting the game.
 *   **`src/components/game-status-display.tsx` (`GameStatusDisplay`):**
     *   Shows game-related messages, current turn information, winner announcements.
     *   Displays the AI's reasoning for its moves.
-    *   Shows the result of the last shot taken.
+    *   Shows the result of the last shot taken (using A1-style coordinates).
+    *   Relocated below "Your Waters" board during the playing phase for better visibility.

 ### Game Logic (`src/lib/game-logic.ts`)